Rosuvastatin

 • The pharmacy label on your medicine will tell you how much rosuvastatin to take, how often to take it and any special instructions.

-• Timing: Take rosuvastatin once a day, at around the same time each day.
+• Timing: Take rosuvastatin once a day, at about the same time each day.
 Swallow each tablet whole with a drink of water.
-You can take rosuvastatin with or without food.

 Here are some things to know when you're taking rosuvastatin.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Other medicines: Rosuvastatin can interact with some medicines and herbal supplements, so check with your doctor or pharmacist before starting rosuvastatin and before starting any new medicines or supplements.
+• Other medicines: Rosuvastatin interacts with some medicines, herbal supplements and rongoā Māori, so check with your healthcare provider or pharmacist before starting rosuvastatin or before starting any new medicines or supplements.

 Like all medicines, rosuvastatin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.